teaching

 It is through personal and professional experiences in dance that have influenced the methods I use in my pedagogical practice.
 My formal dance training is rooted in ballet, modern, and postmodern and somatic perspectives.
-Applying somatic methods to dance technique allows me to blur boundaries and discover more organic and efficient modes of movement.
+Applying somatic methods to dance technique allows me to blur boundaries within tradition to discover more organic and efficient modes of movement.
 Safety Release Technique has significantly influenced my pedagogical approach, reminding me that “action is energy,” and that technique is an ongoing practice of commitment and curiosity.

 As a dancer as well, it is important for me to demonstrate this practice during any technique class, prompting reflective, somatic check-ins, such as: